e-gov/GovSSO-Mock/README.md

   environment (`govsso-demo.ria.ee`), mock can be used without needing registration with RIA and can also be used offline or in closed networks.
 * Provide mock authentication data in development and test environments.
-Compared to GovSSO service demo environment (`govsso-demo.ria.ee`), mock can return arbitrary user data to client application and is also simpler to use with automated tests.
+Compared to GovSSO service demo environment (`govsso-demo.ria.ee`), mock can return arbitrary user data to client applications and is also simpler to use with automated tests.

 GovSSO mock returns protocol-compliant responses for all successful flows and allows to simulate many error conditions.